Skip to main content

 What is the best air purifier for allergies in 2026?

 The Coway Airmega AP-1512HH is the best air purifier for allergies.
 It uses a four-stage True HEPA filtration system that reduced PM2.5 by 98% in our testing, covers rooms up to 350 sq. ft., and costs around $229.
-For budget buyers, the Winix 5500-2 at $160 delivers comparable allergen reduction.
+For budget buyers, the Winix 5510 at $180 delivers comparable allergen reduction with WiFi app control.
 Both capture 99.97% of pollen, dust mite debris, pet dander, and mold spores.

 What to Look For in an Allergy Air Purifier